NeonGeckoCom/neon-diana-utils/README.md

 Visit https://github.com/settings/tokens to generate the necessary token for the GitHub private services.
    It is only necessary to check the box for permission to read:packages.
 Some parameters are provided for you in brackets.
-SQL username & password are not necessary, you can put in any random text.
+SQL username & password are not necessary unless you are working on the brands/coupons skill which is not currently active, so you can skip these (or put in random text if the system won't allow you to leave them blank.)
 If you want to enable ChatGPT, you will need to enter your own API key.
 You can generate that from an OpenAI account.

 13. **Optional:** To add extra TCP ports (i.e. for RabbitMQ), update the `OUTPUT_PATH/ingress-nginx/values.yaml` file accordingly.